zridoine/zridoine.github.io/_posts/2025-01-01-Network_Cables.md

 - **For Home Networks**: Ethernet cables (Cat5e or Cat6) are your best bet.
 - **For High Performance**: Fiber optics, especially for businesses or gaming.
 - **For Legacy Systems**: Coaxial cables if you’re dealing with older tech.

-## Wrapping It Up

-Network cables might not be flashy, but they’re essential for keeping the internet running smoothly.